Late Enrolment and Senior Secondary Re-engagement (Reference 53)

 Step 3

 The application is initially sent to the Performance and Evaluation Division to determine whether the young person was funded during the February census.
-If a young person was funded, the principal will be notified immediately and the application will be deemed ineligible.
-If the young person was not funded, the application will then go through a series of approvals.
+If a young person was funded, the application will be deemed ineligible and the principal will be notified immediately.
+If the young person was not funded, the application will go through a series of endorsements/approvals.

 Step 4

-Schools will receive advice via email confirming the application's approval and the direct payment of approved funds to the school which takes place via the SRP update.
+Schools will receive advice via email confirming the application's approval and the direct payment of approved funds to the school via the SRP update.

-For further information on VET delivered to secondary school students refer to: Vocational Education and Training Delivered to Secondary School Students.
+For further information about VET delivered to secondary school students refer to: Vocational Education and Training Delivered to Secondary School Students.

 Contacts